Tun Phu, founder of the Patpong dynasty, is born in Hainan, China. His family moves to Siam (Thailand).

 The Patpong Museum opens its doors, celebrating the long history of one of Thailand’s most iconic places.

-Patpong Museum wins TripAdvisor visitors award as top 10% attraction worldwide
+Patpong Museum wins TripAdvisor Traveler’s Choice Visitors Award as top 10% attraction worldwide.